vuquangkhtn/ai-code-review-assistant/README.md

-# AI Code Review Assistant
+# 🤖 AI Code Review Assistant

-> **🤖 100% AI-Generated Extension**
-> This entire VS Code extension was created using AI tools including Claude, ChatGPT, and other AI assistants.
-From the initial concept to the final implementation, every line of code, documentation, and feature was generated through AI collaboration.
-This project demonstrates the power of AI-driven development and serves as a showcase of what's possible when humans and AI work together to build software.

-A powerful VS Code extension that automates code review using AI to provide senior-level feedback on your code changes.
+*A powerful VS Code extension that automates code review using AI to provide senior-level feedback on your code changes*

+This VS Code extension helps developers get comprehensive code reviews by generating structured prompts for AI tools and processing their responses.
+It provides detailed feedback on your code changes, helping you catch issues early and improve code quality through manual AI integration.

-## 🚀 Features
+## ✨ Features

 ### 🔍 Multi-Format Code Change Analysis
 - **Commit Changes**: Compare against specific commit hashes with smart defaults